 Nothing is more frightening than getting sick away from home.
 Unless, it is one of those situations where the student is not insured, and the host country does not have universal health care.
 The United States is a prime example of a country where health care costs are very expensive.

 Depending on the type of student visa issued, health insurance may or may not be mandatory (Lee, 2018).
 Regardless of visa type, students should include some type of health insurance in their planning, especially if they plan to stay in the U.S.

 Carrying an acceptance national ID is standard for most countries, so imagine the inconvenience of not being able to produce a valid ID outside your hometown.
 International Student Identity Cards (ISIC) is a post World War II solution developed to provide foreign students with a valid and universally accepted form of identification.
 Students who purchase an ISIC will also receive numerous benefits, including free admission to exhibits and shows, discounts on purchases, or free items (ISIC, 2020).

-Getting an education while simultaneously living under a different culture gives students an international perspective that can prove valuable in a global market.
+Getting an education while simultaneously living in a different culture gives students an international perspective that can prove valuable in a global market.
 Even a short course or a semester studying abroad can bring long-term benefits to the student.
 As mentioned earlier, a sizable majority of study abroad students confirm that it was a life-enriching experience.
 Those considering seizing this opportunity must also be prepared for the challenges.
+What challenges do people face when they live or study abroad?
 These include not only getting ready to live in another country but also learning the inner workings of the school to be attended.